-- 3.1 A transferable security is an investment falling which are any of the following: - 3.1.1 a share; - 3.1.2 a debenture; - 3.1.3 an alternative debenture; - 3.1.4 a government and public security; - 3.1.5 a warranty; or - 3.1.6 a certificate representing certain securities (as such terms are defined in the FCA Glossary). - 3.2 An investment is not a transferable security if the title to it cannot be transferred, or can be transferred only with the consent of a third party. - 3.3 In applying paragraph 3.2 of this Appendix to an investment which is issued by a body corporate, and which is a share or debenture (as such terms are defined in the FCA Glossary), the need for any consent on the part of the body corporate or any members or debenture holders of it may be ignored. - 3.4 An investment is not a transferable security unless the liability of the holder of it to contribute to the debts of the issuer is limited to any amount for the time being unpaid by the holder of it in respect of the investment. - 3.5 The Company may invest in a transferable security only to the extent that the transferable security fulfils the following criteria: - 3.5.1 the potential loss which the Company may incur with respect to holding the transferable security is limited to the amount paid for it; - 3.5.2 its liquidity does not compromise the ability of the ACD to comply with its obligation to redeem Shares at the request of any qualifying Shareholder under the FCA Handbook; - 3.5.3 reliable valuation is available for it as follows: - 3.5.3.1 in the case of a transferable security admitted to or dealt in on an eligible market, where there are accurate, reliable and regular prices which are either market prices or prices made available by valuation systems independent from issuers; - 3.5.3.2 in the case of a transferable security not admitted to or dealt in on an eligible market, where there is a valuation on a periodic basis which is derived from information from the issuer of the transferable security or from competent investment research;
+- 3.1 A transferable security is an investment which is any of the following: a share, a debenture, an alternative debenture, a government and public security, a warrant or a certificate representing certain securities (as such terms are defined in the FCA Glossary. - 3.2 An investment is not a transferable security if the title to it cannot be transferred, or can be transferred only with the consent of a third party. - 3.3 In applying paragraph 3.2 of this Appendix to an investment which is issued by a body corporate, and which is a share or a debenture (as such terms as defined in the FCA Glossary) the need for any consent on the part of the body corporate or any members or debenture holders of it may be ignored. - 3.4 An investment is not a transferable security unless the liability of the holder of it to contribute to the debts of the issuer is limited to any amount for the time being unpaid by the holder of it in respect of the investment. - 3.5 The Company may invest in a transferable security only to the extent that the transferable security fulfils the following criteria: - 3.5.1 the potential loss which the Company may incur with respect to holding the transferable security is limited to the amount paid for it; - 3.5.2 its liquidity does not compromise the ability of the ACD to comply with its obligation to redeem Shares at the request of any qualifying Shareholder; - 3.5.3 reliable valuation is available for it as follows: - 3.5.3.1 in the case of a transferable security admitted to or dealt in on an eligible market, where there are accurate, reliable and regular prices which are either market prices or prices made available by valuation systems independent from issuers; - 3.5.3.2 in the case of a transferable security not admitted to or dealt in on an eligible market, where there is a valuation on a periodic basis which is derived from information from the issuer of the transferable security or from competent investment research; - 3.5.4 appropriate information is available for it as follows: - 3.5.4.1 in the case of a transferable security admitted to or dealt in on an eligible market, where there is regular, accurate and comprehensive information available to the market on the transferable security or, where relevant, on the portfolio of the transferable security; - 3.5.4.2 in the case of a transferable security not admitted to or dealt in on an eligible market, where there is regular and accurate information available to the ACD on the transferable security or, where relevant, on the portfolio of the transferable security; - 3.5.5 it is negotiable; and - 3.5.6 its risks are adequately captured by the risk management process of the ACD.

-- 3.5.4 appropriate information is available for it as follows: - 3.5.4.1 in the case of a transferable security admitted to or dealt in on an eligible market, where there is regular, accurate and comprehensive information available to the market on the transferable security or, where relevant, on the portfolio of the transferable security; - 3.5.4.2 in the case of a transferable security not admitted to or dealt in on an eligible market, where there is regular and accurate information available to the ACD on the transferable security or, where relevant, on the portfolio of the transferable security; - 3.5.5 it is negotiable; and - 3.5.6 its risks are adequately captured by the risk management process of the ACD. - 3.6 Unless there is information available to the ACD that would lead to a different determination, a transferable security which is admitted to or dealt in on an eligible market shall be presumed: - 3.6.1 not to compromise the ability of the ACD to comply with its obligation to redeem Shares at the request of any qualifying Shareholder; and - 3.6.2 to be negotiable. - 3.7 No more than 5% of the Scheme Property may be invested in warrants.
+- 3.6 Unless there is information available to the ACD that would lead to a different determination, a transferable security which is admitted to or dealt in on an eligible market shall be presumed: - 3.6.1 not to compromise the ability of the ACD to comply with its obligation to redeem Shares at the request of any qualifying Shareholder; and - 3.6.2 to be negotiable. - 3.7 No more than 5% of the Scheme Property may be invested in warrants.